ChiaJung-Yeh/nycu_tdx_py/README.rst

 Example Project
 ===============
-This is package is used to connect data from Transport Data eXchange via Python.
+This package is used to connect data from Transport Data eXchange via Python.

 Installing
 ============